SeanHwangG/test/math/artificial-intelligence.md

 | cut(c, c) | number of edges that separate c from the rest of the network |

 * Four types of clustering methods are 1) Exclusive 2) Agglomerative 3) Overlapping 4) Probabilistic

+* KNN
+  * [+] No assumptions about the distribution or shape of different classes
+  * [+] Effective with large training set
+  * [-] Time consuming, No insight into the domain, dependent highly on the distance measure used

 * Hierarchical Clustering: Iteratively merge closest points which constructs dendrogram
   * Useful for geographic location